adityakakarla/adityakakarla/README.md

 2. I also built ucsdGPT, a RAG app used 2000+ times by UCSD students.

 **Technical Experience**
-1. Software Engineer Fellow at Palantir (Dec 2024—Present)
+1. Software Engineer Intern at Mesirov Lab (Sep 2024—Present)
-2. Software Engineer Intern at Mesirov Lab (Sep 2024—Present)
+2. Defense Tech Fellow at Palantir (Dec 2024—Feb 2024)
 3. Software Engineer Intern at eyepop.ai (Jun 2024—Aug 2024)
 4. Software Engineer Intern at United States Department of Defense (Jun 2024—Aug 2024)
 5. Software Engineer Intern at Engineers for Exploration (Nov 2023—May 2024)